 Note: Teachers can spend as much time as necessary on any of the steps in the process and will be expected to go back to re-present a lesson using other methods and resources when appropriate.
 Each review gives teachers the opportunity to help children learn from the mistakes they made on practice assignments and on unsuccessful quizzes.
 When the student’s success on practice assignments suggests they are ready, they can move on to the MQ.
 If the student scores 85 percent or better, their success can be celebrated and documented and they are ready to move on to the next lesson.
 If not, the teacher can recycle back through all or part of the learning process until the student is able to demonstrate mastery.
 Teachers will be encouraged to be creative in balancing individual instruction, group learning projects, and letting kids work with the teachers, interchangeably: matching them with the teacher with whom they seem to have the most success in each subject area.

-Step 12 – State-of-the-Art tools of success
+Step 12 – State-of-the-Art technology and tools of success

 Provide each student and teacher with a personal tablet with which to work.